CristinaMSF/CristinaMSF/README.md

 ---

 # 👋 Hello!
 I'm Cristina 👩‍💻
-Junior Data Analyst in continuous learning with a background in social sciences and audiovisuals.
+Junior Data Analyst in continuous learning with a background in sciences and audiovisuals.

 Passionate about transforming data into actionable solutions, creating purposeful visualizations, and driving impact through analysis.